nickilott/MetaAssemblyKit/README.md

+# MetaAssemblyKit
-Collection of tools for metagenome/metatranscriptome assembly.
+Collection of tools for metagenome/transcriptome assembly.